andreafalzetti/watch-gate/README.md

 ## Technology Used
 This project uses [Feathers](http://feathersjs.com).
 A Node.js open source web framework for building modern real-time applications.
 It's built on top of [Express.js](https://expressjs.com/), a fast and unopinionated web framework for Node.js.

+A document NoSQL database has been used for this project, MongoDB.

 The microservice called "client" implements socket.io to allow real-time interactions with the users.

 For the queues I have used [AWS SQS](https://aws.amazon.com/sqs/) as it was quick to setup and I have experienced with it.